 You can create and edit template parts through the site editor interface, where you can use all the editing tools available for blocks.

-But unlike block patterns, template parts are intended for areas of the site that do not change frequently.
+However, unlike block patterns, template parts are intended for areas of the site that do not change frequently.

-Differences Between Prebuilt Patterns, Custom Patterns, and Template Parts
+Differences Between Patterns and Template Parts

 To summarize, here are the main differences between the three: